sth/karma-summary-reporter/README.md

 - `'always'`: Show always (default)
 - `'never'`: Show never
 - `'ifneeded'`: Show only if there are test results shown from multiple browsers

+### symbols

+Customize the symbols used to show successful or failed tests.
+In some fonts the default symbols might not look optimal, so different ones can be configured.
+For example, to use pure ASCII symbols:

+    symbols: {
+       success: 'o',
+       failure: 'x'
+    }

+`symbols.success` is used for successful test cases, `symbols.failure` for failed test cases.

+It is expected that each of those symbols displays as a single character, otherwise the output might not line up correctly.

 ## Test failure details